 This public school, which caters for 95 children, only has water collected by hand from an Amazon tributary and has serious power supply problems.
-The proposal currently being deployed by the Elecnor Foundation is intended to solve these issues, but also to offer new resources, bearing in mind that in
+The proposal currently being deployed by the Elecnor Foundation is intended to solve these issues, but also to offer new resources, bearing in mind that in addition to being an educational centre, it is also a social and meeting place for more than 290 families.

-The core goals are to provide energy by supplying electricity to the school using photovoltaic power; to provide water by pumping water from the well to the water treatment plant to ensure that they have clean water at all times; and to create multifunctional spaces for different activities including an audiovisual library and an outpatient clinic fully equipped to serve the community, especially women and children.
+The core goals are to provide energy by supplying electricity to the school using photovoltaic power; to provide water by pumping water from the well to the water treatment plant to ensure that they have clean water at all times; and to create multifunctional spaces for different activities including an audio-visual library and an outpatient clinic fully equipped to serve the community, especially women and children.